czaarek99/sitoo/README.md

 Once docker is installed just cd into the main directory and run `docker-compose up`

+Once the docker containers are running the api can be reached at http://127.0.0.1/api/products

 ### Libraries

 Other than the built in standard library the project uses two external